nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 <a  href="weasis://%24dicom%3Ars%20--url%20%22https%3A%2F%2Fdemo.orthanc-server.com%2Fdicom-web%22%20-r%20%22patientID%3D5Yp0E%22%20--accept-ext%3D%22%3B%22" class="btn btn-default">Launch</a>

-Currently the DICOMWeb service of Orthanc doesn't support:
+Currently, the DICOMWeb service of Orthanc doesn't support:

 - transfer-syntax=* doesn’t work (always get uncompressed image).
 Once this issue will be fixes `--accept-ext=";"` can be removed.
 - Thumbnail service is not implemented.